Loops with exponent three in all isotopes: Abstract

 \section{Abstract}

-It was shown by van Rees \cite{vR} that a latin square of order $n$ cannot have more than $n^2(n-1)/18$ latin subsquares of order $3$.
+It was shown by van Rees \cite{vR} that a latin square of order $n$ has at most $n^2(n-1)/18$ latin subsquares of order $3$.
 He conjectured that this bound is only achieved if $n$ is a power of $3$.
 We show that it can only be achieved if $n\equiv3\bmod6$.
 We also state several conditions that are equivalent to achieving the van Rees bound.
 One of these is that the Cayley table of a loop achieves the van Rees bound if and only if every loop isotope has exponent $3$.
 We call such loops \emph{van Rees loops} and show that they form an equationally defined variety.

-We also show that (1) In a van Rees loop, any subloop of index 3 is normal, (2) There are exactly 6 nonassociative van Rees loops of order $27$ with a non-trivial nucleus, (3) There is a Steiner quasigroup associated with every van Rees loop and (4) Every Bol loop of exponent $3$ is a van Rees loop.
+We also show that (1) In a van Rees loop, any subloop of index 3 is normal, (2) There are exactly 6 nonassociative van Rees loops of order $27$ with a non-trivial nucleus and at least 1 with all nuclei trivial, (3) Every commutative van Rees loop has the weak inverse property and (4) For each van Rees loop there is an associated family of Steiner quasigroups.